Application and policies

 1. Read the overall course schedule carefully to avoid class conflicts

-2. Fill out the online application form to choose the courses you want to enrol in
+2. Fill out this online application form by May 31st, 2026, to choose the courses you want to enrol in

 3. The teaching committee reviews your application for approval of any prerequisites and schedule conflicts